Bug report #15124

 Tested with Windows 7 SP1 x64, SQL 2012, SQL 2014.

-#3 Updated by Andre Jesus about 4 years ago
+#3 Updated by Andre Jesus over 4 years ago

 Damien Smith wrote:

 This only occurs with the text edit widget.